 We left Kyrgyzstan feeling blessed by the humanitarian generosity of the Kyrgyz people.
 They did everything possible to ensure that we felt safe and welcome in their homeland, providing sanctuary when we were vulnerable, satisfying our every need and sharing with us what little they have to give.
-Unfortunately, this was every so slightly offset by the acts of the minority who left us with a slight sour taste.
-Though one can expect that due to the nature of a Western bohemian cycling through such foreign, untouched lands, that one will attract a sense of foreboding curiosity.
+Unfortunately, this was ever somewhat offset by the acts of the few who left us with a slight sour taste.
+Though one can expect that due to the nature of a western bohemian cycling through such foreign, untouched lands, that one will attract a sense of foreboding curiosity.

 Despite the preliminary anxiety of the Chinese border crossing, the following day was relatively uneventful.
-We cycled through no mans land passing through various security checkpoints where I was jovially complimented on my outlandish, strawberry-blonde hair by a Chinese official.
-At the Chinese Immigration Inspection our electronic devices were temporarily seized and our bags X-Rayed.
+We cycled through no mans land passing various security checkpoints where I was jovially complimented on my outlandish, strawberry-blonde hair by a Chinese official.
+At the Chinese Immigration Inspection our electronic devices were temporarily seized and our bags X-rayed.
 To our amusement, the only concern that appeared to evoke curiosity seemed to be a suspect Morrisons bag of dried oats.
-The official called her colleague for a second professional opinion.
-Seemingly still suspicious, the oats were placed through the X-Ray a second time.
-Satisfied that it was only a bag of a breakfast staple, we were allowed to proceed.
+The official called her colleague for a second, professional opinion.
+Still suspicious, the oats were placed through the X-ray a second time.
+Satisfied that it was only a bag of a breakfast staple, we were permitted to proceed.

-Shortly after arriving in Ulugqat and another heptathlon of security checks, our passport were finally stamped.
-Our original plans of cycling the next 96 km to Kashgar were disrupted by our shared state of ill health.
-My headache and flu symptoms had fully developed into a head cold and blocked sinuses, I suspected this was my body’s way of telling me “What on earth is going on!?
-Where are the avocados!?
-And why the hell are we cycling for eight hours a day!?”.
-Jacob was experiencing difficulties at the other end which lead to an interesting encounter with a bucket back in Irkenshtam.
+Shortly after arriving in Ulugqat and another heptathlon of security checks, our passports were finally stamped.
+Our original plan of cycling the next 96 kilometres to Kashgar were disrupted by our shared state of ill health.
+My headache and flu symptoms had fully developed into a cold and blocked sinuses, I suspected this was my bodys way of telling me “What on earth is going on!?
+Where are the oranges and avocados!?
+And why the hell are we cycling for eight bleeding hours a day!?”
+Jacob was experiencing difficulties at the other end, literally, which lead to an interesting encounter with a bucket back in Irkenshtam.
 The taxi driver reluctantly offered to continue on to Kashgar, but could not resist the increased ‘Western tax’ he knew he could get away with, he drove a hard bargain.
-The next two hours were spent gazing out of the window while the driver continually veered across both lanes as he worked his way through a bag of sunflower seeds.
+The next two hours were spent gazing out of the window while the driver continually veered across both lanes as he nibbled his way through a bag of sunflower seeds.

-The next few days we benefited from some much needed rest, time to unwind and recharge in readiness for the main course, the Karakoram Highway, one of the world’s highest paved roads and an apparent contender for the ‘Eighth Wonder of the World’.
-The 1300 km artery that cuts through the Himalayas will take us over the Khunjerab Pass at 4880m and into the Punjab province of Pakistan.
+Over the next few days we benefited from some much needed rest, time to unwind and recharge in readiness for the main course, the Karakoram Highway, one of the world’s highest paved roads and an apparent contender for the ‘Eighth Wonder of the World’.
+The 1,300 kilometre artery that cuts through the Himalayas will take us over the Khunjerab Pass at 4,880 metres and into the Punjab province of Pakistan.

 On Sunday afternoon I was approached my an overly cheerful Chinaman.
-Introducing himself as “Mario, like Super Mario!“, a student spending his gap year cycling through China, Tibet, Nepal, India and Southeast Asia.
-I assumed he had a keen eye for a fellow cyclist, though he later explained that Swedish cycle touring Stella from the other hostel had informed him of our plans to ride to from Kashgar to Tashkurgan.
-Keen to join us, we spent the evening that followed chatting and singing “Hey Jude” and “Take me Home, Country Roads” while lapping up bowls of noodles and giant slices of watermelon.
+Introducing himself as “Mario, like Super Mario!” a student spending his gap year cycling through China, Tibet, Nepal, India and Southeast Asia.
+I assumed he had a keen eye for a fellow cyclist, though he later explained that Swedish cycle tourer, Stella, from the other hostel had informed him of our plans to ride to from Kashgar to Tashkurgan.
+Keen to join us, we spent the following evening chatting and singing “Hey Jude” and “Take me Home, Country Roads” while lapping up bowls of noodles and giant slices of watermelon.
 Learning about his family life and upbringing, it turned out that he was a devote Christian, his inspirations in life are Jesus Christ and Rocky Balboa.